alexandrazolushkina/IntelliJ/working_with_contexts.md

-# Workign with Contexts in IntelliJ IDEA
+# Working with Contexts in IntelliJ IDEA

 ## Saving and Clearing Contexts